 You must create an external savings account, this way, you won’t be able to view your money.
 Before you know it, you’ll have been saving hundreds each year without much effort.
 Start saving a small amount of money to adjust your spending.

 Search your house for items you don’t need.

-There are thousands of items in your house that are only taking space–sell them instead.
+There are thousands of items in your house that only take space–sell them instead.
 Here are some ideas to help you get started:

-Selling things you no longer need isn’t rocket science, but it will need time commitment.
-Figure out when during the week you have the most time to list your items on websites like eBay or Letgo.
+Selling things you no longer need isn’t rocket science but will require a time commitment.
+Figure out when you have the most time during the week to list your items on websites like eBay or Letgo.
 Soon you’ll have a cleaner house and more money to save.

-Save your extra money to an external savings account.
-Use some of this extra money to spend as you please.
+Save your extra money in an external savings account.
+Use some of this extra money to spend as you, please.